College Prep Builds the Resume. We Strengthen the Teen Behind It.

 I especially valued the clear, practical strategies for college admissions and the way you made the activities and digital tools engaging.

-— Martin Medeiros, parent of 10th grader, Alameda, CA
+— Parent of 10th grader, Alameda, CA